Millswood

 Employment performance in Millswood ranks among the strongest 15% of areas evaluated nationally

-Conversely, construction employed only 4.5% of local workers, lower than Greater Adelaide's 8.7%.
-The area appeared to offer limited local employment opportunities based on Census data comparing working population and resident population.
-Over the 12 months to September 2025, employment increased by 2.7%, while labour force grew by 2.9%, resulting in a slight increase of unemployment by 0.2 percentage points.
-In comparison, Greater Adelaide recorded employment growth of 3.0% and a decrease in unemployment by 0.1 percentage points during the same period.
-Jobs and Skills Australia's national employment forecasts from May-25 could provide further insight into potential future demand within Millswood.
-These projections estimated national employment to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
-Applying these industry-specific projections to Millswood's employment mix suggested local employment should increase by 7.3% over five years and 14.8% over ten years, although these are simple weighting extrapolations for illustrative purposes and do not account for localized population projections.
+Limited local employment opportunities are suggested by Census data on working population versus resident population.
+Over December 2024 to December 2025, Millswood's employment grew by 3.9%, with labour force and unemployment remaining largely unchanged (AreaSearch analysis of SALM and ABS data).
+Greater Adelaide recorded employment growth of 4.2% and a 0.3 percentage point decrease in unemployment over the same period.
+Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across industries.
+Applying these projections to Millswood's employment mix suggests local employment should increase by 7.3% over five years and 14.8% over ten years (simple weighting extrapolation for illustrative purposes).

 Frequently Asked Questions - Employment